General Auditions: August

 -

-All performers participate in a revenue-share model, receiving a share of ticket sales paid out quarterly.
+All performers participate in a revenue-share model, receiving a share of ticket sales paid out in December and in May.

 Come to our Shows!